 Also Read: Best Cardioid Condenser Mic MXL 770 Review

 4. Behringer Xenyx X 1222 USB 16 input mixer:

-Forgiving professional-quality recordings Xenyx X1222USB provides state-of-the-art tools.
-Inbuilt USB audio interfaces can give a versatile live performance.
+Forgiving professional-quality recordings, Xenyx X1222USB provides state-of-the-art tools.
+Also, Inbuilt USB audio interfaces can give a versatile live performance.
 Most audio interfaces only have 1-2 inputs and outputs, depending on the brand and model.

-Xenyx is featured with 4 studio-grade compressor with one knob controller that gives LED for vocal and instrumental sound.
-This mixer has a new studio-grade FX processor that preset 16 editable multi-effects.
+Xenyx has excellent features with four studio-grade compressors and one knob controller that gives LED for vocal and instrumental sound.
+This best sounding mixing console has a new studio-grade FX processor with 16 editable multi-effects.

 - A sufficient input channel ensures great quality work in recording to the studio.

-- The mixer is so exceptional for sound output and good for voice recording in the studio.
+- The mixer is exceptional for sound output and good for voice recording in the studio.

 - Inbuilt USB input gives a smooth and clear sound.